You’re not broken. You’re just not living a life that feels like yours

 A woman with curly dark hair wearing a gray shirt and patterned pants, holding a singing bowl and a wooden mallet, sitting in a room with white walls, featuring a macrame wall hanging and a white ceramic container in the background.

-I now help other women do what I’ve done — come home to themselves.
-Through breathwork, somatic tools, nervous system support, and intentional community, I guide women out of burnout and back into authenticity.
+Now I help other women do what I've done—come home to themselves.
+Through breathwork, somatic tools, nervous system support, and intentional community, I guide women out of the "performance trap" and back into authenticity.

 What Makes This Space Different

-Let’s be real: Healing shouldn’t feel like another performance.
+Let's be real: Your healing shouldn't feel like another item on your to-do list.

 A woman with curly dark hair and glasses lying on a hammock outdoors, reading a book, with two dogs resting nearby on the grass